Anthony Daniels: 1983–1990: Post-Star Wars original trilogy projects

-1978-present: Voice work, radio and writing
+1978–2026: Voice work, radio and writing

 Daniels' first C-3PO voice work (in animation) was the animated segment (Note: Released on Disney+ on April 2, 2021, under the name The Story of the Faithful Wookiee.) of the Star Wars Holiday Special.
 The animated segment received favourable reviews.
 He voiced C-3PO in the 1980 Christmas-themed Christmas in the Stars album.
 Daniels voiced C-3PO in the Star Wars radio serial based on the original trilogy starting off with 1981's Stars Wars to 1996's Return of the Jedi.
 Daniels is the only cast member of the original Star Wars trilogy to voice his character in all three parts of NPR's dramatisations of the trilogy; Hamill voiced his character in the first two parts and Joshua Fardon voiced Luke Skywalker in the third part.
 The radio series expanded the original trilogy by incorporating new scenes.
 Brian Daley scripted a scene between C-3PO and Boba Fett in Jabba's palace however, Daniels rejected the idea insisting the two characters should not be on friendly terms.
-Fett was replaced by Arica (Mara Jade (Note: Her first appearance was in Timothy Zahn's Heir to the Empire (1991).) in disguise) from Timothy Zahn's Tales from Jabba's Palace.
+Fett was replaced by Arica (Mara Jade (Note: Her first appearance was in Timothy Zahn's Legends novel Heir to the Empire (1991).) in disguise) from Timothy Zahn's Tales from Jabba's Palace.
 He contributed the foreword to the collected scripts of the Return of the Jedi radio drama, as their author Brian Daley died while they were being recorded.